JohnDoeInvest/docs/README.md

 ## Release of applications
 ### Server
 To begin a release we start with commiting a change of version number in the package.json.
 After this we tag that branch with a version format like `vx.y.z`, for example `v1.0.0`, which is the same version as package.json.
-This should then be pushed to GitHub.
+This should then be pushed to GitHub, remember that tags needs to be pushed with either `git push --tags` or actully specifying the tag to the push command like `git push v1.0.0`.

 Currently we will then be logging in to the server and pull the changes and run `pm2 restart Server`.
 Later this should probably be done automatically when the version tag is pushed to master.

 ### Frontend
 To begin a release we start with commiting a change of version number in the package.json.
 Then we merge the `develop` branch in to the `master` branch.
 After this we tag that branch with a version format like `vx.y.z`, for example `v1.0.0`, which is the same version as package.json.
-This should then be pushed to GitHub.
+This should then be pushed to GitHub, remember that tags needs to be pushed with either `git push --tags` or actully specifying the tag to the push command like `git push v1.0.0`.

 Currently we will then be logging in to the server and pull the changes and run `npm run build` and then `pm2 restart Frontend`.
 Later this should probably be done automatically when the version tag is pushed to master.